 Cause Solution The inserted media card has boot capability.
-If you do not want to boot from the media card, remove it during boot or do not select the option to boot from the inserted media card during the boot process.
-During POST (Power On Self-Test), press F9 to modify the boot menu.
-3. Change the boot sequence in F10 Computer Setup.
+If you do not want to boot from the media card, rem during boot or do not select the option to boot from inserted media card during the boot process.
+During POST (Power On Self-Test), press F9 to modif boot menu. y the 3.
+Change the boot sequence in F10 Computer Setup.